ros-drivers/urg_node/README.md

 ros2 param set /urg_node cluster 1
 ```

-### How to use the ust-20lx (and other ethernet based laser)
+### How to use the ust-20lx (and other Ethernet-based laser)

-To use ust-20lx, you need to be on the same subnet as the laser.
+To use ust-20lx you need to be on the same subnet as the laser.
-The ust-20lx default ip is 192.168.0.10, so you might need to change your ip, for something on the same subnet.
+The ust-20lx default IP address is 192.168.0.10, so you might need to change your IP to something on the same subnet.

 On Ubuntu :
-- go to the network settings
+- Network settings
-- settings of the wired connection
+- Wired connection
-- under IPv4, change the IPv4 method from automatic to Manual and under Addresses, set the values:
+- Under IPv4, change the IPv4 method from automatic to Manual and under Addresses, set the values:

 ```
     Address : 192.168.0.15